fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 * Space, Tab, Underscore and Apostrophe on thumbs
 * Optimized Symbol layer
 * Per-key mod-tap configuration to favour "tap" on fingers and Space, "hold" on other thumb keys
-* Non-AltGr letters, symbols and numbers accessible with at most one modifier (either Shift or Sym layer key)
+* Basic letters, symbols and numbers accessible with at most one modifier (either Shift or Sym layer key)
 * Most frequent keys on the home row: numbers, arrows, editing, Esc
 * One-handed use of arrow keys
 * Function and Symbol layers can be locked